 DEF consumption depends on operational and driving conditions and it is not necessary to wait until the next scheduled service to replenish the fluid.
-Fluid should be added regularly to the DEF supply reservoir during vehicle operation or, at the latest, after receiving the first warning message via the on-board computer.
+Therefore, refill the DEF supply tank regularly during vehicle operation or, at the latest, after receiving the first warning message via the on-board computer.